 Allison also had the most successful serves and the highest serving percentage against Fairmont went to Brenda Cervantes with a .867 percent.

 Coach Chapin summed up the games, “We came out to a nice start.
 It was fun to see the kids with a great amount of focus on serve and also our defense.
 As the match progressed, Fairmont began to serve better also played great defense as well.

 “I really like that no matter what the score, our kids are fighting for every point.
 We need to be able to compete at a higher level against taller teams.
 We can beat a bigger team but we must out quick them and out smart them.
 Fairmont is a very tall team.”

 Windom 3-0 over SJA

 Playing on the road for the second night in a row, the Saints dropped three games to Windom by the scores of 7-25, 20-25, 14-25.

 Julia Beckius led the Saints in kills, digs and service receptions.
 Emily Bottem led in assists and Brenda Cervantes led in successful serves, served at 1.000 percent and led the team in aces.

 Coach Chapin said, “This was a rough match for us.
 We are not playing at our highest level right now.
 Our goal is to play better and to keep improving.

-Page 3 of 3 - “We have taken a little backward step, but I really think the players will bounce back and we will get a better focus as we continue.
+“We have taken a little backward step, but I really think the players will bounce back and we will get a better focus as we continue.
 Tonight we got out served and out hit.
 We need to improve our concentration on this part of our game.”